 Some, however, feel their ex-husband should continue to bear all the responsibility post-divorce or, they have the skewed belief that alimony and child support frees them up from having to worry about their future financial security.

 I understand the fear associated with lifestyle changes that can come along with divorce.
-I was a stay-at-home mom for 16 years before my ex left and if all really were “fair in love and war” he should have been made to take care of the woman he abandoned.
-It isn’t fair though, and it does none of us any favors to hold onto the way things should be, instead of face the reality of how things now are.
+I was a stay-at-home mom for 16 years before my ex left, and if all really were “fair in love and war,” he should have been made to take care of the woman he abandoned.
+It isn’t fair, though, and it does none of us any favors to hold onto the way things should be instead of facing the reality of how things now are.

 And, women who leave a marriage certainly should not expect a man they no longer want to be married to, to support them after divorce.
 Seriously, no!

-Women, whether you have children or not, need to return to work after divorce.
+Women, whether they have children or not, need to return to work after divorce.
 If they want to survive financially, there is no other way to conduct their lives post-divorce.

 15 Very Important Reasons You Will Want To Work After Divorce